zhulik/pal/README.md

 }
 ```

+## Tags

+Pal support 3 struct tags:
+- `pal:"skip"` - fields marked with this tag won't be injected.
+- `pal:"match_interface"` - `InvokeByInterface` will be used to inject this dependency
+- `pal:"name=<name>"` - a service will be invoked by it's explicit name.

 ## Lifecycle Hooks

 Pal provides lifecycle hooks that allow you to customize service behavior without implementing the full lifecycle interfaces.
 Hooks take precedence over interface methods and are useful for: